PolyhedraZK/Expander/readme.md

 `Your circuit code -> Expander Compiler -> circuit.txt & witness.txt -> Expander-rs -> proof `

 Please note that the witness generation process is not yet optimal, and we are actively working on improving it.

+## AVX
+We use AVX512 by default, if your CPU doesn't support AVX512, or you encountered illegal instruction error, please use `--features avx256` instead.

 ## Environment Setup